Poor People Problems: Pests

 5. Bedbugs: I once overheard a guy at a bar saying he was going to wash his sheets and vacuum his bed to get rid of bedbugs.
 Nope.
 The first step is to kick whatever scummy people you’re letting sleepover out.
 Then throw away your mattress.
 And pillows.
 Throw away every fabric you see.
 Then bleach the floors.

 6. Get a cat: Get a cat, already.
 Go rescue one from a rescue.
 Or there’s a bunch outside, go pick one of those up.
 The kitty will murder all these bastards.
 Plus, you’ll be able to tell if the person you’re bringing home is genetically weaker, ie, a person with cat allergies.
-Note: put a flea collar on your cat.
+Note: put a flea collar on your cat, and a good self-pet care tip is to get a good vacuum for pet hair.

 One day, my hope is we will all be able to afford to live somewhere without these problems.
 Until then, don’t be afraid to get dirty in order to get clean.